xwillxu/xwillxu/README.md

 #### 5th🏅
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=xwillxu&repo=Hello-World)](https://github.com/anuraghazra/github-readme-stats)

 ## Today
-No school!
-It's Sunday!
-Date Feb 6th, 2022
+Last School Day Of The Week!
+It's Friday!
+Date Feb 11th, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)